netzo/fresh-netzo/templates/starter-cheetah/src/readme.md

 # starter-cheetah

-An open-source source template for 'Cheetah'.
+An open-source source template for Netzo.

 ## Configuration